Mavericks vs. Pelicans Player Props Betting Odds

 |REB

-- He averages 0.5 more rebounds than his over/under on Sunday (which is 5.5).
+- He has grabbed 6.0 boards per game, 0.5 more than his over/under for Tuesday's game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.